-Improved road safety and shorter development cycles make limits of traditional road safety analysis methods apparent.
+Improved road safety and shorter development cycles make limitations of traditional road safety analysis methods apparent.
 At the same time, the residual problem of accidents which still occur, even with new technology being implemented, needs to be better understood.
 With growing computer power, safety assessment methods should be extended to the transport system level, to future scenarios and to self-learning systems.
 Such assessment of both technical system performance and socio-economic benefits requires appropriate simulation environments and realistic models of all elements of the transport system (incl. human behaviour and traffic flow).
-It also calls for current data from naturalistic driving studies as input for realistic modeling.
+It also calls for current data from naturalistic driving studies and accident analyses as input for realistic modeling.
 For self-learning systems, methods need to be developed to define when systems are sufficiently trained and how to deal with the inherent dynamics in their properties.
+Impact:

-Impact: Enabling anticipating transport governance, well-founded prioritisation of road safety measures and efficient (public) investments.
+- Enabling anticipating transport governance, well-founded prioritisation of road safety measures and efficient (public) investments. - Supporting the development of rating schemes and/or regulation for safe automated driving.

-Smooth interaction between all road users, their vehicles and infrastructure
+Smooth interaction between all road users, their vehicles and infrastructure in a safe systems approach